Anshul-Gupta24/Character-Level-Language-Model---LSTM/README.md

 #### The architecture includes an input layer, hidden layer and output layer.

 #### The input is encoded using 1 hot encoding and is passed onto a hidden layer with 100 neurons.
 The output layer is a probability distribution over the vocabulary and an output character is sampled from this distribution.
-Backpropagation is carried out every 25 timesteps.
+Backpropagation is carried out every 25 timesteps. </br> </br>

-#### Running the code:
+#### Running the code

 #### (Input is stored in input.txt)